MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 1. Open the Azure portal and navigate to your VM, then Windows Admin Center.
 2. Ensure that your account is a member of the **Windows Admin Center Administrator Login** role on the VM resource.
-3. If you're connecting using a private IP address, select the IP address you want to use when connecting to the VM, and then select **Connect**.
+3. Select the IP address you want to use when connecting to the VM, and then select **Connect**.

-<br>Windows Admin Center opens in the portal, giving you access to the same tools you might be familiar with from using Windows Admin Center in an on-premises deployment.
+Windows Admin Center opens in the portal, giving you access to the same tools you might be familiar with from using Windows Admin Center in an on-premises deployment.

 > [!NOTE]
-> Starting August 2022, Windows Admin Center no longer prompts for the credentials of a local administrator account.
-Your AAD identity authenticates you to your Azure IaaS VM.
+> Starting August 2022, Windows Admin Center now allows you to use Azure AD-based authentication for your Azure IaaS VM.
+You will no longer be prompted for the credentials of a local administrator account.

 :::image type="content" source="../../media/manage-vm/connect-to-vm.png" alt-text="Screenshot showing a VM's settings and connecting to Windows Admin Center by private IP address. "lightbox="../../media/manage-vm/connect-to-vm.png":::

-If you see a "Failed to connect" message, please ensure your account is a member of the **Windows Admin Center Administrator Login** role on the VM resource.
+If you see a "Failed to connect" message, ensure your account is a member of the **Windows Admin Center Administrator Login** role on the VM resource.

 ## Creating an inbound port rule for connecting from specific public IP addresses